freenandes/topo-da-mente/content/note/connected-home-switches.md

   - LED Trading 9106, about 40 EUR.
   - Gledopto GL-SD-001, about 34 EUR.
   - Sunricher SR-ZG9101SAC-HP, about 38 EUR.
+- **Roller Shutter Switch** — To control a shutter up/down remotely.
+Options are:
+  - Moes MS-108ZR, about 25 EUR.
+  - LoraTap SC500ZB, about 30 EUR.

 ## Plan